Learn how to apply for aid and available grants.

 It is important to know that loan funds will automatically credit to your student account if the Direct Loan Processor has a valid MPN on file for you, and you have completed loan entrance counseling.
 After you have completed your registration and semester classes begin, your student financial aid will begin to disburse into your student account.

 LBC is pleased to be a participant in the Post 9/11 GI Bill® Yellow Ribbon Program.
 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-To learn more about what military scholarships available at Lancaster Bible College.
+To learn more about using your military benefits at Lancaster Bible College, click here.

 Students and parents who borrow Federal Direct Loans will repay their loans to a Federal Loan Servicer.
 Students are required to participate in Entrance Loan Counseling prior to their first disbursement of a federal student loan, and will be notified of the requirement to complete Exit Loan Counseling at the time of withdrawal or graduation.
 Exit Loan Counseling will inform students of their Federal Loan Servicer.
 This information is also available to students and parents at any point during their education on the National Student Loan Data System.